If you’re a mushroom lover or simply curious about the nutritional properties of fungi—you may have wondered: is it safe to eat mushrooms raw?

 Honey mushrooms require thorough cooking to break down their mild toxins and to eliminate any harmful bacteria, making them unsafe for raw consumption.

-In a world teeming with edible, palatable, and even medicinal mushroom species, it's often not worth the risk of experimenting with those that come with "may be edible if" attached to them.
+In a world teeming with edible, palatable, and even lethal mushroom species, it's often not worth the risk of experimenting with those that come with "may be edible if" attached to them.
 Even the most seasoned foragers tend to stick to the mushroom varieties they know well.
 The potential for unpleasant effects isn't worth the risk.
-After all, no one desires liver failure for the sake of a meal, do they?
+After all, no one wants liver failure for the sake of a meal, do they?

 How cooking mushrooms improves their flavour